 Similarly, Sarah Deming, the only female contributor and also a former fighter, writes knowledgeably about the maturation of US Olympic gold medallist Claressa Shields.
 “Maybe her woman strength was finally coming in.
 Claressa now knew that she did not have to defeat her anger; she could distil it and let it flow out through her hands.
 Later, when she played back the tapes of her fights, she would feel the life inside of the work, the basic emotional rhythm.”

-In another strong passage from the same essay, Deming criticizes Oates for her condescending and hostile treatment of female national anthem singers, ring card girls and female fighters in On Boxing:
+In another passage from the same essay, Deming criticizes Oates for her treatment of female national anthem singers, ring card girls and fighters in On Boxing:

 “Oates uses fighters for her own peculiar project: in her case, one of establishing a position for herself alongside such serious, masculine names as Mailer and Hemingway.
 As a woman, she must have been particularly anxious to distance herself from the female flesh on display in the ring.
 All women, even intellectual heavyweights, are subject to being reduced to mere bodies.
-Oates watches the action from very far away and very high up.
-Empathy is a risk in a game of pain.”
+Oates watches the action from very far away and very high up.”

-Here, Deming is writing against one of boxing’s chief mythologizers.
-She identifies in her criticism not only the sexism of a society that reduces women to ‘mere bodies’, but indirectly, the insecure dread of weakness that drives the hyper-literate, male or female, to identify with boxing and use its metaphorical properties to make declarations about reality.
+Here, Deming writes against one of boxing’s chief mythologizers.
+She identifies in her criticism not only the sexism of a society that reduces women to “mere bodies,” but indirectly, the fear of weakness that drives the hyper-literate, male or female, to identify with boxing and use its metaphorical properties to make declarations about reality.

 For a book about contemporary boxing, there is refreshingly little about Mike Tyson.
-His influence on the public’s engagement with the sport throughout the 1980s and 90s is unrivalled, but rather than offer yet another reflection on race, class, and sex in America with Tyson as its prism, Carlo Rotella provides a fine piece on Bernard Hopkins—a complex, frustrating man whose combative intelligence and monkish discipline allowed him to fight until he was almost 52.
+His influence on the public’s engagement with the sport throughout the 1980s and 90s is unrivaled, but rather than offer yet another reflection on race, class, and sex in America with Tyson as its prism, Carlo Rotella provides a fine piece on Bernard Hopkins—a complex, frustrating man whose combative intelligence and monkish discipline allowed him to fight until he was almost 52.
 In the collection’s final essay, Brin-Jonathan Butler writes about Roy Jones’ decision to keep boxing well beyond his physical prime, locating his obstinacy within a confluence of spiritual and personal reasons that are indivisible from his troubled relationship with an abusive father.
-It’s an insightful, disturbing look at a man of singular talent fighting late into the twilight of a career upon which, it is clear to everyone but him, the sun has long set.
+It’s an insightful, disturbing look at a man of singular talent fighting late into the twilight of a career upon which the sun has long set.

-The collection’s variety of material will interest all those eager for new boxing writing.
-As with any assembly of essays, some are more focused than others, with sharper prose and superior insight, but taken on its whole the collection is a lean, enjoyable read that provides a fine overview of boxing’s many parts.
+The collection’s variety of material will interest all those eager for some fresh fight writing.
+As with any assembly of essays, some are more focused than others, with sharper prose and superior insight, but taken on its whole the collection is an absorbing read providing a fine overview of boxing’s many parts.
 Its best sections are those which apply unsentimental eyes to how the sport works, both as a business and participatory endeavour, as they bring the reader closer to its essence than do recycled musings on mystical truths.